RURTEL: Rurtel 1990-97

 The development of Rurtel was selected as one of three case studies presented by British Telecom and the HIDB in support of their case to the UK Government for approval of £4.9 million of public funds towards the £16.2 million upgrade of the telephone network across the Highlands and Islands of Scotland.
 Completed in 1992, it was the first regional Integrated Services Digital Network (ISDN) in rural Europe.

 Rurtel pioneered the use of computer-mediated communications in rural Europe.
-It continued to operate and serve rural organisations and individuals across the Highlands and Islands of Scotland throughout the mid-90s, primarily as a platform for online management, teleworking, and the remote delivery and support for distance learning and training.
+It continued to operate and serve public sectorlocal government, educational bodies, third sector support organisations, SMEs and individuals across the Highlands and Islands of Scotland throughout the mid-90s, primarily as a platform for online management, teleworking, and the remote delivery and support for distance learning and training.

+It was also used by researchers in 11 countries or more collaborating with the Arkleton Trust and the Arkleton Trust (Research) Ltd (later The Arkleton Institute for Rural Development Research at the University of Aberdeen).

 Rurtel was finally wound up in 1997.